-These proposed guidelines from the FTC could affect the use of disclaimers in advertising, and directly address the use of advertising through blogs and message boards and street teams.
-The guidelines haven’t been amended since the 1980s, and the Web has introduced many changes in the ways that advertisers may attempt to introduce products and services to consumers.
+These proposed guidelines from the FTC could affect the use of disclaimers in advertising and directly address advertising through blogs and message boards and street teams.
+The guidelines haven’t been amended since the 1980s, and the Web has introduced many changes in how advertisers may attempt to introduce products and services to consumers.

 It’s been a long time since the Guides Concerning the Use to Endorsements and Testimonials in Advertising (16 CFR Part 255) were updated, and I was curious about the changes, especially those involving the Web.

-I’ve included the section of the notice which includes the proposed revisions, and a good number of examples.
+I’ve included the notice section, which includes the proposed revisions and a good number of examples.

 Proposed Revised FTC Guides Concerning the Use of Endorsements and Testimonials in Advertising

 (a) The Guides in this part represent administrative interpretations of laws enforced by the Federal Trade Commission for the guidance of the public in conducting its affairs in conformity with legal requirements.
 Specifically, the Guides address the application of Section 5 of the FTC Act (15 U.S.C. Â§ 45) to the use of endorsements and testimonials in advertising.

 The Guides provide the basis for voluntary compliance with the law by advertisers and endorsers.
 Practices inconsistent with these Guides may result in corrective action by the Commission under Section 5 if, after investigation, the Commission has reason to believe that the practices fall within the scope of conduct declared unlawful by the statute.